clechasseur/deckr/README.md

 In this project, we could use Spring Security to implement such a security layer.

-## Concurrency

-Currently, the API uses database transactions for multi-query operations.
-However, this might not be sufficient if the server was to be deployed on multiple instances/in multiple containers.
-A locking system would probably be required to avoid concurrent modifications of the game's state (for instance, shuffling while drawing cards, drawing by multiple players simultaneously).
-Such locking would need to be done in the database to be applicable to multiple servers.

 ## Game operations

 Currently, the API does not really allow any game to be played - the basic operations are a good backbone, but more are needed to make an actual card game.
 There are two options here, I think: either implement the rules of a real card back, like Black Jack, in the system, or simply provide enough basic operations to allow users to implement their own card game on top of it.